priyanshi09/PUI2016_jc7344/HW4_jc7344/README.md

+##Homework 4
+###Assignment 1

+For this assignment I worked closely with Nonie Mathur.
+We analyzed two different papers from PlosOne.org.
+The first document used a Chi Square analysis to compare the frequencies of different types of neglect syndrome.
+The second document found a correlation between different kinds of molecular cancer by transcriptional and/or pathway profiles.

 | **Statistical Analyses	|  Independent Variable(s)  |  Independent Variable type(s) |  Dependent Variable(s)  |  Dependent Variable type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|